Rape during the Vietnam War: Prosecutions and notable cases

-According to one source, only 25 cases of rape committed by army soldiers and 16 by marines resulted in court-martial convictions involving Vietnamese victims from 1965 to 1973.
+According to one source, only 25 cases of rape committed by army soldiers and 16 by marines involving Vietnamese victims from 1965 to 1973 resulted in court-martial convictions.
 Daddis argues that the low number of complaints and convictions reported by the UCMJ, the only service that keeps track of its war crimes cases, demonstrates the faults in the UCMJ system.

 The incident on Hill 192 refers to the kidnapping, gang rape, and murder of Phan Thi Mao, a young Vietnamese woman by an American squad during the Vietnam War on 19 November 1966.
 The woman was raped by the soldiers, after which she was stabbed and shot in the head.
 All soldiers involved faced court sentences and were also dishonorably discharged from the Army.
 The Mỹ Lai massacre is another infamous incident where almost 20 Vietnamese women and girls, some as young as 13, were raped by the U.S. troops.

 In August 1967, a 13-year-old Vietnamese girl was raped by an American MI interrogator of the 196th Infantry Brigade while interrogating her as a suspected VC member.
-A general court martial tried the soldier, and he was given a dishonorable discharge and 20 years of incarceration with hard work.
+A general court martial tried the soldier, and he was given a dishonorable discharge and 20 years in prison with hard labor.
 However, his sentence was reduced to one year upon appeal.
 In total, he was incarcerated for only seven months and 16 days.

 According to Daddis, the UCMJ system discriminated against Vietnamese rights in favor of American rights.
 The court system did not protect local women or listen to their stories.
-For example, military officials detained a 20 years old Vietnamese woman who later alleged that 10 American soldiers raped her while she was jailed.
+For example, military officials detained a 20-year-old Vietnamese woman who later alleged that 10 American soldiers raped her while she was jailed.
 The woman could only identify two of her rapists when questioned by investigators.
 Later, she stated that "she was not sure," and the case was swiftly dismissed due to a lack of sufficient evidence to support her assertions.